 Having good HR procedures may seem a little over the top in a smaller business.
 However, there are very good business reasons why you need them.
 Some are legally required, such as for handling a grievance, disciplinary or redundancy.
 Other HR procedures can make your business run more smoothly.

-Parallel HR can write a wide range of HR Procedures for you.
+Parallel HR can write a wide range of HR procedures for you.
 We don’t just focus on those that are legally required.
-We also cover things like claiming expenses, company cars, complaints and cash handling.
+We also cover things like claiming expenses, company cars and cash handling.

 Whether you simply want to meet your legal obligations or are looking to set up good working practices, contact us today for a quick and easy solution.